Sustaining Fairness via Incremental Learning: Introduction

 An increasing number of organizations are leveraging machine learning solutions for making decisions in critical applications like hiring \citep{dastin2018amazon}, criminal recidivism \citep{larson2016we}, etc. Machine learning systems can often rely on a user's demographic information, like gender, race, and age (\textit{protected attributes}), encoded in their representations \citep{elazar2018adversarial} to make decisions, resulting in biased outcomes against certain demographic groups \citep{mehrabi2019survey, shah2019predictive}.
 Numerous works try to achieve {fairness through unawareness} \citep{apfelbaum2010blind} by debiasing model representations from protected attributes \citep{blodgett2016demographic, elazar2018adversarial, elazar2021amnesic, chowdhury2022learning}.
 However, these techniques are only able to remove in-domain spurious correlations and fail to generalize to new data distributions \citep{barrett-etal-2019-adversarial}.
 For example, let us consider a fair resume screening system that was trained only on resumes of software engineering roles.
 The system may not remain fair while screening for roles like sales or marketing, where the gender {demographic distribution may be different}.
 Similarly, a fair system also needs to be robust to {shifts in data distribution} (e.g. new applicants may report scores on specific tests that didn't appear in the training data) and {task changes} (e.g. resumes being screened for new roles like social media manager). {In such cases, it is not always practical to retrain the system from scratch every time new data comes in because of the resources and environmental impact associated with training modern machine learning systems.}

-{Prior works focused on developing robust fair learning models by considering shifts in data distribution.
-For example, learning fair models under covariate shift \cite{rezaei2021robust, singh2021fairness} or for streaming data \cite{zhang2021farf, zhang2019faht}, but these systems do not incrementally learn new tasks.} In this work, we introduce the problem of \textit{learning fair representations in an incremental learning setting}.
-In this setting, data from new tasks, with different underlying demographic distributions, pour in at consecutive training stages and the system has to perform well on the new as well as old tasks while making fair decisions (see Figure~\ref{fig:intuition}).
-This is similar to incremental learning \citep{rebuffi2017icarl} but most works in incremental learning literature focus on performing well on the target task without considering the fairness of the predictions.
+{Previous works focused on improving the robustness of fair learning models by considering shifts in data distribution.
+These involve learning fair models under covariate shift \cite{rezaei2021robust, singh2021fairness} or for streaming data \cite{zhang2021farf, zhang2019faht}, but these systems do not incrementally learn new tasks.} In this work, we introduce the problem of \textit{learning fair representations in an incremental learning setting}.
+In this setting, data from new tasks, with different underlying demographic distributions, pour in at consecutive training stages and the system has to perform well on all tasks seen so far while making fair decisions (see Figure~\ref{fig:intuition}).
+This setup is quite similar to incremental learning \citep{rebuffi2017icarl}.
+However, most works in incremental learning literature focus on target task performance without considering the fairness of their predictions.

 To address this problem, we propose a representation learning system -- \textbf{F}airness-\textbf{a}ware \textbf{I}ncremental \textbf{R}epresentation \textbf{L}earning ({\X}).
 At its core, {\X} uses an adversarial debiasing setup for removing demographic information by controlling the number of bits (\textit{rate-distortion}) required to encode the learned representations \citep{yu2020learning, ma2007segmentation}.
 We leverage this debiasing setup for incremental learning using an exemplar-based approach, by retaining a small set of representative samples from previous tasks, to prevent forgetting.
 Empirical evaluations show that {\X} outperforms baseline incremental learning systems in fairness metrics while successfully learning target task information.
 Our key contributions are: